Nemzag/2018-01-30_-_1356_-_C.M.S._-_niveau_1_-_VordPress_II/wp-content/plugins/events-manager/readme.txt

 * fixed potential incompatibilities with other plugins using wp_query_reset() on category pages, preventing our page formats from showing
 * fixed taxonomy archive pages returning zero results if taxonomy formatting is disabled and events are excluded from searches (WP Bug workaround)
 * fixed inconsistent line ending causing warnings with PHP compatibility checker
-* unified Tag and Category class functions into sets of parent class functionn
+* unified Tag and Category class functions into sets of parent class functions
 * fixed PHP fatal error with BP when disabling notifications
 * fixed calendar day links being incorrect if another plugin adds querystring params to permalinks
 * added groupby, groupby_orderby and groupby_order arguments allowing grouping in search results for events and locations